lechium/KBDatePicker/README.md

 This is only loosely affiliated with the swift version it was ported from at this point.
 I tried to make it API compatible and achieve some kind of feature parity with the iOS counterpart.

-2 of the 4 date picker modes are supported:
+3 of the 4 date picker modes are supported:

 - KBDatePickerModeTime
+- KBDatePickerModeDate
-- KBDatePickerModeTime
+- KBDatePickerModeDateAndTime

 3 of the most important properties are supported

 - (NSDate *)date
-- (NSDate *)minimumDate
+- (NSDate *)minimumDate *
-- (NSDate *)maximumDate
+- (NSDate *)maximumDate *

+* minimum(maximum)Date aren't supported in KBDatePickerModeDateAndTime mode yet

 Listening for control events is the same as any other UIControl (same as UI*Picker* iOS counterparts)